 Building Your Own Water Filter

 Having no clean drinking water during an emergency can be fatal and so it's important to know how to make a water filtration system when necessary.
-Whether you already know how to make one, or you are a first timer, we'll get you familiar on designing a water filter for your needs during a crisis situation.
+Whether you already know how to make one, or you are a first timer, we'll get you familiar with designing a water filter for your needs during a crisis situation.
 IMPORTANT SAFETY NOTE: These DIY filters are not designed to make drinkable water.
 No matter how “clean” your filtered water looks, you should never drink it because it still may contain pollutants you can’t see.
 Drink at your own risk!

 - about 2 empty plastic water bottles